loktar00/pr-review-times/README.md

    - Select `gh-pages` branch as source
    - Your report will be available at: `https://your-username.github.io/your-repo/`

+**Note**: The [live demo](https://loktar00.github.io/pr-review-times/) is simply the application deployed on GitHub Pages with example data from the `demo/` folder copied to `report/`.
+To create your own demo, just deploy with your sample data in the `report/` directory.

 ### Automated Updates

 Add a GitHub Action to automatically update the report: